“Maybe the job of a mother is not to shelter but to bear witness as a child hits full force… and then to cushion the fall when it’s over.”

 As mothers, as friends, as one human to another, isn’t that our tendency?
 To want to fix, to rescue, to give unsolicited advice, to share our story in response to another’s pain, in an effort to connect and offer our help?
 Isn’t it our nature to want to show our support?
 All the while, holding the best of intentions, hoping upon hope that at the end of the conversation, we will have massaged it out sufficiently that our beloved’s pain would be eased?

-But, what if we try something new – just to shake things up?
+But, what if we try something new?
 What if we choose to bear witness to another?
-Meet them where they stand, honor who they are and what their story is at that moment, and SEE them with no attempt to fix or to solve?
+Meet them where they stand, honor who they are and what their story is in that moment, and SEE them with no attempt to fix or to solve?

 “To bear witness: to show by your existence that something is true.”